Stocks fall on Wall Street as tech slips, bond yields jump

 The stricter sanctions follow mounting evidence Russian soldiers deliberately killed civilians during the conflict.

-Investors face a mostly quiet week of economic and corporate news.
-Wall Street is preparing for the next round of corporate earnings in the coming weeks.
+Wall Street is preparing for the next round of corporate earnings reports in the coming weeks.
 The results could give a clearer picture of how companies are dealing with the impact from rising inflation.

-Wall Street is also still closely monitoring how central banks are reacting to persistently rising inflation.
-The Federal Reserve has already started raising its benchmark interest rates to temper inflation’s impact and more hikes are expected throughout the year.

-Investors will be reviewing the minutes from The Fed’s March interest-rate meeting when they are released on Wednesday to try and get more details on the central bank’s shifting policy to combat inflation.
+Carnival rose 3.8% after the cruise line gave investors an encouraging bookings update.
+Norwegian Cruise Line rose 2.5% and Royal Caribbean rose 1.1%.
+Health care and consumer goods companies made solid gains.
+Insurer UnitedHealth Group rose 2.8% and Procter & Gamble rose 1.1%.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.